serakfalcon/wERPy/README.md

  * Create 'classic' theme that doesn't have jQuery or Bootstrap (aka it will be indistinguishable from the current version as far as the user is concerned)
  * Delegate includes to be theme-specific

-Here is the rough version of table, form and control classes with bootstrap and tablesorter.
+Here is the rough version of menu, table, form and control classes with bootstrap and DataTables.

  * The table class should be able to handle most tables in webERP though some more complicated structures (e.g. the Trial Balance) may need customizations.
- * The form and control classes currently only support once control per line, which works for many of the simple control interfaces but it will need to be extended to support more layouts.
+ * The form and control classes currently support multiple controls per line, but I haven't figured out control height yet.
+Acceptable for most use-cases.
- I have thought through the code to implement it (controls will have x-widths and y-widths) but haven't finished writing it yet.
  * I have been using the aguapop theme to implement the tableviews etc. so some features may look strange with other themes.

 Use: